WHAT ARE THE LATEST UPDATES REGARDING COVID-19 & ATHLETICS?

 Tell me about summer sports camps?

 Summer is a good time to try out a sport, develop athletic skills and do the specific conditioning exercises needed for optimum performance as you prepare for the team tryouts.
 Summer Camps are offered by most sports.
-Our Camp Flyer offers prices, dates, and times for all summer camps offered.
+Our Summer Camp Flyer available at https://universityhigh.iusd.org/athletics/summer-athletic-camps provides dates, times, prices, and coach contact information for all summer camps offered.
+Directions for registering for summer camp can be found on the flyer as well.
 Many of our coaches will post welcome videos for freshmen to view online.
-We encourage future Trojans to check them out.
+We encourage future Trojans to check them out on our Athletics Family Nigh Page.

 To participate in a summer camp, each student will need to complete the clearance process at www.athleticclearance.com.
 The athletic clearance is valid for one school year.